spiral/docs/http/middleware.md

 # Web and HTTP - Middleware
-Framework allows you to set [PSR-15 compatible](https://www.php-fig.org/psr/psr-15/) HTTP middleware globally or to a specific route.
+The framework allows you to set [PSR-15 compatible](https://www.php-fig.org/psr/psr-15/) HTTP middleware globally or to a specific route.

 > Check https://github.com/middlewares/psr15-middlewares to find many publicly maintained middleware.